maldoinc/wireup/docs/pages/container.md

-The container is the central registry for all application dependencies.
-It manages the lifecycle of injectables, resolves dependencies, and holds configuration.
+The container is the object responsible for creating and managing your application's dependencies.
+When you request a dependency, whether via type hints, `container.get()`, or a framework integration, the container builds it and any dependencies it requires.

+In practice, you mainly interact with the container directly during setup.
+Once configured, dependencies flow automatically through type hints and decorators.

 ## Creation